musiclabpro/musiclabpro.github.io/source/index.rst

 Watch this page for updates.
 Or send us an email to `contact` [at] `musiclabpro` [dot] `com`.

-If you are keep to get early previews or participate in testing, please email us at the address above.
+If you are keen to get early previews or participate in testing, please email us at the address above.

 Features
 --------